enschilling/oci-pulumi-self-service/livelabs/ocw24-livelabs/02-deploy-infra/deploy-infra.md

-# Start your first Pulumi stack and deploy infrastructure
+# Start your first Pulumi stack and deploy Backstage

 ## Introduction